-Jacob Sagi is an expert on financial economics and decision theory.
+Jacob Sagi is an expert on financial economics, decision theory and real estate finance.

-His research on asset pricing and decision making under risk and uncertainty has appeared in such leading publications as Econometrica, The Journal of Economic Theory, The Journal of Financial Economics and The Review of Financial Studies.
+His research has appeared in such leading publications as Econometrica, The Journal of Economic Theory, The Journal of Finance, The Journal of Financial Economics and The Review of Financial Studies.

 Dr. Sagi previously served on the faculty at the Owen Graduate School of Management at Vanderbilt and the Haas School of Business at the University of California, Berkeley.

 He received his PhD in financial economics and a PhD in physics from the University of British Columbia.
 He earned his B.Sc. with honors in physics from the University of Toronto.